 Under data protection law, we must have a valid legal basis for collecting and using your personal information.
 When we use your information for marketing purposes, the following legal bases apply:

-• We believe that we have a legitimate interest in sending you information about our products and services.
+- We have a legitimate interest in sending you information about our products and services.
 We are permitted to use your personal information where it is necessary for our legitimate interests, provided that our interests are not overridden by your own interests.
-In this case, we believe that telling you about our products and services is in both your and our interests.
+In this case, telling you about our products and services is in both your and our interests.
 We will always give you the opportunity to opt out of receiving these communications.

 How long does FW Capital retain my information?